 - Winch cables

 Our winches have been upgraded with state of the art, high tensile dyneema rope.
 This rope can be expected to lie flat when laid out behind the winch, two cables run from an anchor at the launch point all the way to the winch.
 It is potentially hazardous to cross the winch lines by landing/ taxiing aircraft or by vehicle.
-Ask a club member if unsure.
+Please ask a club member if unsure whether it is safe to cross a runway.

 Pilots not familiar with winch launching procedures can obtain a copy of these procedures form the clubhouse.
 Club Instructors are available for winch launch training as required.